A Head To Head Comparison Of Florida And Arizona Living

 The climate is a big reason why Florida vs Arizona for snowbirds has always been up for debate.

 On the other hand, you may be surprised at being able to find significant snowfall in Arizona.
-To the north around Flagstaff, near the Grand Canyon, and in the higher elevations.
+Specifically, around Flagstaff in northern Arizona, near the Grand Canyon, and in the higher elevations.

 This is great for anyone needing a taste of winter.
 Or, at least a feeling of changing seasons in the area.